 Date(s) - Friday, September 16, 2022

-The conference themes will include:
+The conference themes included:

 - Defining ‘left behind places’, and their different types and characteristics (economic, social, cultural, political)

 - The empirics of ‘left behind places’, and the scale and nature of the ‘left behind’ problem in different national contexts

 - Theorising ‘left behind’ places, their determinants and causal histories

 - Solving the ‘left behind problem’: the policy challenges of reviving ‘left behind’ places

 - Assessments of different policy approaches and institutional frameworks

 - ‘Left behind’ places and alternative models of capitalism

 The conference was free of charge to attend but delegates had to register beforehand.